 When it comes to transferring data in enormous amounts, every microsecond is crucial.
 So, if you need speed, go for a protocol that meets your speed standards.

 It’s vital to consider the size of your PCB before choosing any protocol.
 Consequently, you’ll boost your chances of getting desirable results.

 Here are the features of each protocol to help you make the best decision for your design:

 |Speed||The SPI protocol is the best choice if your design requires higher-speed transmissions.||You can choose I2C for designs for low-speed devices|

 |PCB size||If you’re not bothered about the size of your PCB, you can’t go wrong with either SPI or I2C.||If your PCB has a smaller size and fewer tracks, consider choosing the I2C|

 |Limited Pins||Go for the SPI protocol if you don’t mind adding extra lines for communication.||If you’re not comfortable with many tracks, then I2C is an ideal choice.|

 |Power||For lower power consumption devices, use the SPI protocol||For higher power consumption devices, use the I2C protocol|

 UARTs are physical circuits in an integrated or microcontroller that establish serial communication between devices in embedded systems.

-Also, when you’re dealing with UART communication, there’s always direct communication between the UART transmitter and UART receiver.
+Also, when dealing with UART communication, there’s always direct communication between the UART transmitter and the UART receiver.